RocketCommunicationsInc/astro-components/src/components/rux-monitoring-icon/MonitoringProgressReadme.md

 ## Important Astro 4 Migration Note:

 Prior to Astro 4, the Astro UXDS Status Component was responsible for both the [small status indicators](https://astrouxds.com/ui-components/status-symbol) and the more complicated [monitoring icon](https://astrouxds.com/ui-components/icons-and-symbols).
-Astro 4 seperates these two use cases in to distinct components.
+Astro 4 seperates these two use cases into distinct components.
 The [Astro UXDS Status Component](../rux-status/) is solely responsible for the status indicators.
 This component, Astro UXDS Monitoring Icon, replaces the previous "Advanced Status" features of Astro UXDS Status.

-To upgrade to Astro 4 any instance of `<rux-status>` used as an "Advanced Status" or "Monitoring Icon" should replace `<rux-status>` with `<rux-monitoring-icon>`.
+To upgrade to Astro 4, any instance of `<rux-status>` used as an "Advanced Status" or "Monitoring Icon" should replace `<rux-status>` with `<rux-monitoring-icon>`.
 For example:

 ```xml
 <rux-status